Frequently Asked Questions

 Less is more, and dry healing is ok too if you’ve already done this process successfully before hand.

-I would also appreciate any healed photos, and if you’re happy with the results, spread the word!
+I would also appreciate any healed photos, or hearing if you’re happy with the tattoo.
+Those messages always make my day.